America’s First Wine Trail

 Not far from the Cayuga Lake Wine Trail is Seneca Falls, home to the Women’s Suffrage movement and where the Seneca Falls Convention took place in 1848.
 You can visit the Women’s Rights National Historical Park which chronicles the history of this significant convention that took place and kicked off the movement.

-Also located off Cayuga Lake is Harriet Tubman’s home which is now a National Historic Park and National Landmark that educates and remembers the history of Harriet Tubman who ran the Underground Railroad network that helped slaves escape to freedom.
+Also located off Cayuga Lake is Harriet Tubman’s home which is now a National Historic Park and National Landmark that educates and remembers the history of Harriet Tubman who ran the Underground Railroad network that helped freedom seekers escape slavery.
 You can also visit her final resting spot at Fort Hill Cemetery nearby.

 Great Location for Exploring the Finger Lakes